HOW TO BEAT YOUR DWI CASE BEFORE IT EVEN BEGINS

 So, how does a DWI lawyer use this to help a client defend their DWI case?
 To begin with, the lawyer can attack the initial basis for the traffic stop.
 If it can be shown that the officer did not have a reasonable suspicion that the driver committed the initial traffic offense, then the case can be thrown out.
 Likewise, the DWI defense lawyer will also attack the police officer’s assertion that there was probable cause to arrest the driver for driving while intoxicated.
 For example, if the defense attorney demonstrates that the officer did not have probable cause to make an arrest,then the case will be thrown out as well.

-Itis extremely important that if you are charged with driving while intoxicated, that you seek the help of a competent and qualified DWI defense attorney immediately.
+It is extremely important that if you are charged with driving while intoxicated, that you seek the help of a competent and qualified DWI defense attorney immediately.
+Before you hire an attorney, get our FREE Missouri DWI Survival Guide.
 To help answer any questions you may have, contact attorney Grant Shostak today.
+He represents drivers accused of DWI in St. Charles, St. Louis County, and St. Louis City, as well as surrounding areas.